ericksunclair/Development-Projects/README.md

 # Web-Projects
-This repository gathers some Web Development Projects.
-Some are too simple because I'm new at web development.
+This repository gathers some projects developed while studying Web Development (both Front-end and Back-end).